planq-network/planq-docs/for-users/tips-and-faqs.md

 **How can I get started on Planq chain?**

-* For most end-users, the easiest way to get started on Planq chain is to start with a Crypto.com app account and then transfer some PLQ and cryptocurrency holdings to your self-custodial wallet on Planq via the "withdraw" feature.
+* For most end-users, the easiest way to get started on Planq chain is to start with a [BingX](https://bingx.com/) account and then transfer some PLQ and cryptocurrency holdings to your self-custodial wallet on Planq via the "withdraw" feature.
 * With respect to the choice of a self-custodial wallet, a Leap Wallet, MetaMask, or Brave wallet is a good place to start.
 You can start trying other wallets once you become more familiar with self-custody.
 * Don't forget that you need PLQ in your wallet in order to pay for transaction fees on Planq chain.